-11 Prayers for our Schools (Uplifting Students and Teachers Through Prayer!)
+11 Prayers for School - Uplifting for Students and Teachers

-Locked doors and lock-down drills bring fresh emotions to the surface during parent-teacher conferences and morning drop-off lines.
+Locked school doors and lock-down drills bring fresh emotions to the surface during parent-teacher conferences and morning drop-off lines.
 The realistic worries of a modern parent are the stuff of fictional horror stories.
-How do we get past the lump in our throats as we say goodbye for the day?
+How do we get past the lump in our throats as we say goodbye for the day and send our children off to school?

 Focused prayer allows us to cope with the broad band of threats to our children’s safety without smothering their ability to be a productive part of society.

-Join us as we pray together for our nation's schools, students, and teachers-- for their safety, purpose, focus, and more!
+Join us as we pray together for our nation's schools, students, and teachers.
+These prayers for school focus on a variety of needs including safety, purpose, focus, and more!

 Make a daily habit out of praying for their physical protection from cuts, bruises, fist-fights, bike crashes, abduction, abuse, and addiction.
 The reality of child trafficking should make every parent overly-cautious.
 The fact that cough meds have to be purchased with an ID is a red flag to parents to be aware.
 The rampant problem with bullying in this country proves abuse is just as prevalent outside the home.